-- 1. Utilization and unit cost data derived from adjudicated encounters, as well as individual encounter level detail as needed. - 2.
-Audited and unaudited financial statements reported by the Contractor [42 CFR 438.3(m)], - 3.
+- 1. Utilization and unit cost data derived from fully adjudicated and approved encounters, as well as individual encounter level detail as needed, - 2.
+Both audited and unaudited financial statements reported by the Contractor, - 3.
 Market Basket Inflation Trends, - 4.
-AHCCCS fee-for-service and AHCCCS fee-for-service schedule pricing adjustments, if applicable, - 5.
-Historical and projected enrollment by risk group - 6.
+AHCCCS Fee-For-Service schedule pricing adjustments (if applicable), - 5.
+Historical and projected enrollment by risk group, - 6.
 Programmatic or Medicaid covered service changes that affect reimbursement, and - 7.
 Additional administrative requirements for the Contractor that affect reimbursement.